Daario Naharis

 Daario Naharis is a fictional character in the A Song of Ice and Fire series of fantasy novels by American author George R. R. Martin and its television adaptation Game of Thrones.

 Introduced in A Storm of Swords (2000), Daario is the leader of a mercenary group from the continent of Essos called the Stormcrows.
 He subsequently appeared in Martin's A Dance with Dragons (2011).

 Daario was portrayed by the English actor Ed Skrein and then by the Dutch actor Michiel Huisman in the HBO television adaptation.

 Character description

-Daario is a confident and seductive handsome and young warrior, and the commander of the Stormcrows, a company of sellswords comprising 500 mounted mercenaries.
+Daario is a confident and seductive, handsome, young warrior, and the commander of the Storm Crows, a company of sellswords comprising 500 mounted mercenaries.
 He is an efficient killer, bloody and ruthless, although entirely devoted to Daenerys Targaryen.

-Nothing has been revealed of Daario's background in the books, save for his Tyroshi heritage.
+The books reveal nothing about Daario's background, save for his Tyroshi heritage.

 Overview

-Daario Naharis is not a point of view character in the novels, so his actions are witnessed and interpreted through the eyes of other people, especially Daenerys Targaryen.
+Daario Naharis is not a point-of-view character in the novels, so his actions are witnessed and interpreted through the eyes of other people, especially Daenerys Targaryen.
 Daario is mostly a background character in the novels.